This article is part of our Conference Preview series.

 Trey Sermon, RB, Ohio State (44)

-This placement isn't an indictment of Sermon, who I expect to be fairly efficient in the running game as most Buckeye backs have been in recent seasons, but rather my expecting his workload percentage to be significantly reduced compared to that of last season.
+This placement isn't an indictment of Sermon, who I expect to be fairly efficient in the running game as most Buckeye backs have been in recent seasons, but rather my expecting his workload percentage to be significantly reduced compared to that of J.K.
+Dobbins last season.
 Master Teague emerged as the clear No. 2 option in Ohio State's backfield last season, running 135 times for 789 yards and four touchdowns, which equates to just over 10 carries per contest.
-On the other hand, Dobbins rand the ball north of 21 times per game en route to 2,003 yards and 21 touchdowns.
+On the other hand, Dobbins ran the ball north of 21 times per game en route to 2,003 yards and 21 touchdowns.
 The coaching staff hasn't really named a starting back heading into the season and, in fact, suggested there may be a timeshare between both Sermon and Teague this year.
 With a less clearly defined leader in the backfield, I'm wary of expending a high-round draft pick on Sermon, when I could just as easily see it being Teague who winds up with the largest carry count in 2020.

 David Bell, WR, Purdue (72)